 It’s pretty typical to apply small changes, usually 10% or less, and then see how it goes.
 It can be a real test of your patience to make changes so slowly, but it’s better than making big changes that can goof you up.
 Better safe than sorry, especially if your conclusions from the basal rate test were wrong.

 Making very specific basal rate adjustments is one area where pump therapy really shines.
 With an insulin pump, you can program very different basal insulin amounts for each hour of the day (or more).

 There is a time-shift involved with basal settings on an insulin pump.
 To see a change in blood sugar at noon, you have to adjust your basal rate at least 60-90 minutes before.

-That being said, much of what we’ve covered here does still apply to you.
 If you present all of the data and information you’ve collected to your diabetes care team they might give you a big kiss!
-Making adjustments will be much easier for them with so much information to work from.
+Making adjustments will be much easier for them having so much information to go off.

 What to Shoot For

-For most people, basal insulin makes up about 40-60 percent of their daily insulin needs.
-Though if you eat a lot of carbs you'll have a lower percent as basal, and if you eat very few carbs will have a higher percentage as basal.
+For most people, basal insulin makes up 50% (with a variety of 40 to 60%) of their daily insulin needs.
+Having said that, if you eat a lot of carbs you'll have a lower percent as basal.
+And if you eat very few carbs, you will have a higher percent as basal.

-We've added some cool things to the mySugr app that we think will help:
+We've added some cool things to the mySugr Logbook that we think will help:

 - Insulin pump basal profile in the settings and daily graph.